metabase/metabase/docs/enterprise-guide/start.md

 ## Official collections

-You can mark certain collections as [official](../users-guide/collections.md#official-collections), which helps people find your most important questions, dashboards, and datasets.
+You can mark certain collections as [official](../users-guide/collections.md#official-collections), which helps people find your most important questions, dashboards, and models.

 ## Question moderation